Protecting ocean health by restoring the ʻāina: mauka to makai.

 These pollutants have an impact by:

-HOK addresses these problems by being a leader in community-based watershed restoration.
-HOK focuses on implementing on-the-ground projects that directly address watershed and water quality issues.
+HOK addresses these environmental problems by focusing on community-based watershed restoration.
+HOK implements on-the-ground projects that directly address watershed and water quality issues.
 Projects including riparian restoration, low-impact retrofits (LIR) and residential rain gardens are vetted and prioritized to produce the greatest positive impact on water quality and ocean health.

 Education and Outreach